Chart Color Schemes

 Housing

-Mont Albert displays a diverse mix of dwelling types, with above-average rates of outright home ownership
+Mont Albert displays a diverse mix of dwelling types, with strong rates of outright home ownership

-Mont Albert's dwelling structures, as per the latest Census, consisted of 53.8% houses and 46.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-Home ownership in Mont Albert was at 41.3%, with mortgaged dwellings at 30.8% and rented ones at 28.0%.
-The median monthly mortgage repayment was $2,500, aligning with Melbourne metro's average, while the median weekly rent stood at $451.
-Nationally, Mont Albert's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Mont Albert's dwelling structure, as per the latest Census, consisted of 53.8% houses and 46.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+Home ownership in Mont Albert stood at 41.3%, with 30.8% of dwellings mortgaged and 28.0% rented.
+The median monthly mortgage repayment was $2,500, while the median weekly rent was $451.
+Nationally, Mont Albert's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing